-Apple Inc. (AAPL) lost a Dutch court ruling in a patent lawsuit over Samsung Electronics Co.
+Apple Inc. (AAPL:US) lost a Dutch court ruling in a patent lawsuit over Samsung Electronics Co.
 (005930)’s Galaxy handsets.

 The ruling is the latest in a long line of disputes in courts across the globe as rivals including HTC Corp.
 (2498), Apple and Samsung fight for dominance in the smart phone and tablet- computer markets.
 The Hague-based court said today’s verdict follows similar rulings in the U.K. and Germany on the touch- screen patents.